One way the wealthy think differently about money is that they (mostly) don’t go out and work for it. Their money works for them.

 Bonds come in two fundamental forms: government bonds and corporate bonds.

-Still, bonds have historically played an important role in overall portfolios.
+Whatever happens, bonds have historically played an important role in investment portfolios.
 Because they tend to be lower-risk, lower-return investments, many investors gradually buy more bonds as they approach retirement as a strategy to reduce risk through their asset allocation.

 3. Rental Properties